bitcoinrub/btcr/doc/README.md

-btca Core
+btcr Core
 =====================

 Setup
 ---------------------
-[btca Core](https://btcacoin.io/) is the original btca client and it builds the backbone of the network.
-However, it downloads and stores the entire history of btca transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[btcr Core](https://btcrcoin.io/) is the original btcr client and it builds the backbone of the network.
+However, it downloads and stores the entire history of btcr transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run btca on your native platform.
+The following are some helpful notes on how to run btcr on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/btca-qt (GUI, 32-bit) or bin/32/btcad (headless, 32-bit)
+- bin/32/btcr-qt (GUI, 32-bit) or bin/32/btcrd (headless, 32-bit)
-- bin/64/btca-qt (GUI, 64-bit) or bin/64/btcad (headless, 64-bit)
+- bin/64/btcr-qt (GUI, 64-bit) or bin/64/btcrd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run btca-qt.exe.
+Unpack the files into a directory, and then run btcr-qt.exe.

 ### OSX

-Drag btca-Qt to your applications folder, and then run btca-Qt.
+Drag btcr-Qt to your applications folder, and then run btcr-Qt.

 ### Need Help?